Stress is an inevitable part of life.

 We feel ‘stressed’ when real or imagined pressures exceed our perceived ability to cope.
 If things all feel ‘too much’, we experience the sensations of ‘stress’.

-But feeling stress is not always a bad thing.
+But feeling stressed is not always a bad thing.
 When stress is short-term and manageable, it motivates and facilitates learning and change.
 Stress only becomes toxic when it’s excessive or long-lasting.

 What Makes a Brain Healthy and Happy?

-The health and happiness of our brain are our influenced by multiple interacting factors including biology, the world around us, and our thoughts, feelings and mindset.
+The health and happiness of our brain are influenced by multiple interacting factors, including our biology, the world around us, other people, and our thoughts, feelings and mindset.

-One useful way to understand how our brain is influenced by so many complex factors is using the Bottom-Up, Outside-In, Top-Down Model of Brain Health.
+One useful way to understand how so many complex factors influence our brain is using my Bottom-Up, Outside-In, Top-Down Framework.

-It’s also a useful framework to find discover different ways to buffer stress.
+It’s also a useful visual representation to discover biological, social, environmental or psychological ways to buffer stress.

 - Bottom-Up elements are the biological or physiological determinants of brain health and include genes, hormones, the immune system, nutrition, exercise, and other lifestyle choices.